 The shuttle leaves relatively frequently (about every 30-40 minutes) from both airports.
 Here is the timetable to and from Ciampino to Termini.
 Here is the timetable to and from Fiumicino to Termini.

-This Rome in 2 Days itinerary has you based near Termini Station, which is about a 25-30 minute walk away from sites like the Colosseum or Roman Forum.
+This 2 days in Rome itinerary has you based near Termini Station, which is about a 25-30 minute walk away from sites like the Colosseum or Roman Forum.
 But that area is very conveniently located on the tram lines, and you will save a substantial amount of money staying there rather than in the heart of tourist areas (especially during high season).

 In addition to being kind to your wallet, staying outside of the main tourist drag will allow you to have a more authentic Italian experience.
 For example, you’ll be within walking distance of restaurants and bars that cater to locals which alone makes it worth it.